Cars Brands that start with C

 Citroën Logo

 The Citroën car brand is a well-known representative of the French car industry.
 It was founded in 1919 by André Citroën to produce inexpensive cars affordable to most people.
-Today, after the creation of the PSA Peugeot Citroën concern in 1976, the company’s headquarters is located in Paris on the Rue de la Fructidor.
+Today, after creating the PSA Peugeot Citroën concern in 1976, the company’s headquarters is in Paris on the Rue de la Fructidor.
 The brand’s revolutionary model was the 1934 Traction Avan.
 It became very popular as the first all-wheel drive car and was produced for 23 years.
-However, the high cost of production led to the bankruptcy of the company, which was bought out by Michelin, keeping its trademark.
+However, the high production cost led to the company’s bankruptcy, which was bought out by Michelin, keeping its trademark.

 Cizeta